 Introduction to DSLR Photography Basics

 OK, you have a big photography meetup coming up.
-You can’t seriously go and shoot in manual mode the whole time.
+You can’t seriously go and shoot in auto mode the whole time.

 Right?